-Instead of collecting sales taxes and personal income taxes, the Alaska state government relies on other types of taxes (including estate, excise, gift and severance taxes) to fund its operations.
+Instead of collecting sales taxes and personal income taxes, the Alaska state government relies on other types of taxes (including excise and severance taxes) to fund its operations.
 Most of its revenue comes from gas production and oil drilling.
 But due to the decline in oil prices, the governor has proposed that the personal income tax be reinstated to reduce its budget deficit.

 While Florida’s personal income tax was repealed in 1855, its residents are required to pay other kind of taxes, including corporate income taxes and sales taxes.
 The property taxes in Florida that local governments levy are higher than they are in most states.

 The Silver State has no trouble operating without a personal or corporate income tax.
 Thanks to the millions of tourists who visit the state each year, it manages to collect nearly a billion dollars from gambling taxes and fees.
 Nevada also gets its revenue from its high sales taxes (above 8% in some areas), sin taxes and taxes on the casino and hotel industries.

 South Dakota repealed its income tax in 1943 and all attempts to reinstate the tax have failed.
 To cover its costs, the Mount Rushmore State levies taxes on the purchases of cigarettes and alcoholic beverages.
 It even has coin-operated laundromat license fees.

 South Dakota is one of the most tax-friendly states, especially for retirees.
 Its sales tax rates are among the lowest in the nation and its average effective property tax rate is only a bit higher than the national average.
 Personal and property taxes are collected by local governments and used to provide funding for public school systems and city- and county-level projects and services.